cpuheater/ml-coursera-scala/README.md

-#### Solution in Scala to Andrew Ng's Machine Learning course on Coursera.
+#### Solutions in Scala to Andrew Ng's Machine Learning course on Coursera.

 Dependencies